Four Things That Are Not Safe To Can At Home

 I love reading about people having chickens and gathering eggs from their chicken coops.
-I have heard good stories from people who are learning to raise chickens who have the land and families working together as a team.
+I have heard good stories from people who are learning to raise chickens who have the available land and local families working together as a team.
 I have also heard they have excess eggs and want to know what to do with all those eggs.

 2. Never Can Bacon

 There is too much fat in bacon to make it safe for canning at home.
-I am not a scientist or microbiologist to be able to explain correctly the significance of the bacteria that grows in bacon if you try canning it at home.
+I’m not a scientist or microbiologist to be able to explain correctly the significance of the bacteria that grows in bacon if you try canning it at home.
 I realize some people have canned bacon for years and swear by its safety.

-The only bacon that’s on my food storage shelves is four cans of professionally processed cooked Yoder’s Bacon.
+The only bacon inventory on my food storage shelves is four cans of professionally processed cooked Yoder’s Bacon.
 They will be used for a treat if we are without power for weeks.
 It’s way too expensive per pound to store much more.

-I bought six cans of the canned bacon from Yoder’s.
+I bought six cans of canned bacon from Yoder’s.
 I taught a class with one can and did a post with the other can.
 I compared the price of precooked bacon from Costco and one can of Yoder’s: Yoder’s Bacon & Ova Easy Eggs by Food Storage Moms.

 Yes, I freeze a few packages of bacon when it goes on sale.
 I thaw it in the refrigerator and bake it in the oven the next day.
 I line a cookie sheet with foil and spread the bacon out in single layers as well as I can.
-I bake the bacon at 400 degrees for 45-60 minutes depending on how crispy it gets in that time period.
+I bake the bacon at 400 degrees for 45-60 minutes, depending on how crispy it gets in that time period.

 3. Never Can Butter